Reflection On Mrs Hs Case Using Bortons Framework

 Introduction

 The purpose of the assignment is to reflect and highlight the problems regarding care I found after reading the case study which is published by the Parliamentary and Health Service Ombudsman (2011).
 The plan is to follow the stages mentioned in the Borton’s Framework of Reflection that is chosen as the reflective model to be used for this assignment as it is one of the straightforward reflective frameworks that can be easily implemented.
 As a Nursing student, reflective practice is important for me to understand the way my actions are to be enhanced.
 The NMC Code informs that nurses are to execute reflective practice so that they are able to understand the improvements to be made for delivering best car services of highest professional standards to the service users (NMC, 2015).
+For those seeking additional support, healthcare dissertation help can provide valuable resources and guidance.
 The assignment is going to be focused on Mrs H’s case and the name as reported is to be used to maintain confidentiality.

 Whatsapp